Short-term effects of bulimia on the jaw

 A person with bulimia nervosa engages in purging episodes, most commonly by self-induced vomiting.
-After purging, an individual with BN may experience jaw and facial pain due to inflamed parotid glands.
+After purging, an individual with BN may experience facial and jaw pain due to inflamed parotid glands.
 The parotid glands are the largest salivary glands located in front of the ears.
 The glands can get irritated by acids in vomit, causing them to swell.
-When the glands enlarge, it can cause nerve pain in the jaw muscles and inflammation in the face.
+When swelling of the glands occur, it can cause nerve pain in the jaw muscles and inflammation in the face.
 (2)

 Long-term binging and purging can cause an individual's jaw joints to misalign, leading to a variety of effects such as:

 - Physical face changes

 - Should and neck discomfort

 Bulimia nervosa can also have long-term effects on the teeth.
 Frequent purging exposes the teeth to acid that can wear down the enamel, leading to tooth decay and cavities.
 With time, a person with BN may also notice yellowing of the teeth which happens when the enamel wears off.
 The teeth can also become more brittle and may lead to breakage or chips.
 (4)

 For someone experiencing the effects of BN on the jaw, a dentist can address some of the discomforts and help an individual prevent further pain.
 Typically, treatment will start with an x-ray, or MRI scan to understand if the jaw is misaligned and to what degree.
 A dentist may also check a person's range of motion when opening and closing the mouth.